 Although in such a big city, rental car companies are on almost every corner, the most convenient is to rent a car directly at the airport, right after arrival.
+So you don't have to worry about where to pick up the rental car, how to get there and how to get to your accommodation.
 You can take advantage of numerous car rental companies at Sydney Airport (SYD), located in the Arrivals area of Terminal T1 (International Terminal).
 After dealing with the formalities and receiving the key to your rental car, you will be escorted to the vehicle in one of the affiliated parking garages.
 Upon return, you can park your vehicle in any of the 3 terminals, in the designated parking spaces for rental cars.
 You just have to follow the appropriate signage.

 First of all, you should know that in Australia, you drive on the left side of the road.
 Another important fact is that penalties for road traffic offenses are very high, which is why it will always be better for you, your passengers and other drivers to observe the speed limits.
 Within built-up areas it is set at 60 km/h, and outside built-up areas at 100 km/h.

 Only in some states of Australia, an EU driver's license will be accepted by police and car rental companies (only if it is translated into English!).
 However, most of the states require drivers to carry an International License.
 You must always carry your original driver's license with you too!